ReneOlsthoorn/Ground/README.md

 * paru -S fasm
 * other needed libraries are: sdl3, sdl3_image, raylib, libmikmod

-In the `Examples` folder are the programs that work on both Windows and Linux.
-A good IDE to try is `Rider` by Jetbrains.
+The `Examples` folder contains the programs that work both Windows and Linux.
+A good IDE to use for compiling and running Ground is `Rider` by Jetbrains.

 ### Running other examples
 When the resources are downloaded, you can change line 24 in Program.cs `fileName = "bertus.g";` to